Panther-lair - Hinson was 'feeling it' in Morgantown

 “I already told him everything I could say, but as far as the public statement is…that is what it looks like to be a winner,” Hinson said of his teammate.
 “That’s the definition of being a winner.”

 Hinson’s team simply needed a victory, too.
 The Panthers were reeling a bit, having lost three of four to power-five opponents.
-Pitt also needed to end its own personal losing streak to West Virginia, as the Mountaineers have simply dominated the Brawl of late and had won six consecutive games in the series.
+Pitt also needed to end its own personal losing streak to West Virginia, as the Mountaineers have simply dominated the Brawl of late and had won six consecutive games in the series prior to Wednesday.

 “Obviously it means a lot being a rivalry game, but it just means a lot because we needed a win and that’s what we went out and got,” said Pitt’s senior leader.

 Hinson has an infectious energy, a cool confidence, and the willingness to take big shots.
-His play rubbed off on his teammates, because while he made nine three-pointers to steal the headlines, his teammates drained seven more.
-This Pitt team certainly is not shy about taking shots, and Capel believes that is what his squad does best.
+His play rubbed off on his teammates, because while he made nine three-pointers to steal the headlines, his supporting cast drained seven more.
+This Pitt team certainly is not shy about taking three-point shots, and Capel believes that is what his squad does best.

 “Well, that’s who we are,” Capel said after his team shot 42% from behind the arc.
 “I think we can shoot the basketball.
 We haven't shot it well in the last four games, but this is more of who I think we can be.
 More importantly, I thought we did a really good job of moving the basketball and sharing."

 Hinson’s performance was, well, a classic Hinson performance.
-While he broke the school’s three-point record on Wednesday, a mark he already laid claim to, he notched another one as well.
+While he broke the school’s three-point record on Wednesday, a mark he already laid claim to when he made eight against Wake Forest last season , he notched another one as well.
 He has now made 15 three-pointers in Pitt’s past two games, which is also now a school record over a two-game stretch, and again, it was another record of his own that he broke.

 Hinson has been the catalyst through the first nine games of the season and he will also be the driving force for this team for the remainder of the year if it wants to make a repeat trip to the NCAA Tournament.
 He is now averaging 21.4 points per game and has connected on 39 three-pointers on the year, which is a pretty ridiculous pace if you were to put it into perspective.